-3. Press and release any button on the transmitter that you wish to program into the system.
-The horn will sound twice to indicate that the transmitter has been programmed.
+- 1) Press any button. - 3.
+Press and release any button on the transmitter that you wish to program into the system.
+The horn will sound two times to indicate that the transmitter has been programmed.

 Any additional transmitters can also be programmed at this time.
 Repeat steps 1 through 3 for an additional transmitter.